Skip to content

 The printing press didn't just produce more scribes.
 It created entirely new roles: editors, publishers, librarians, journalists.
 These roles hadn't existed because they couldn't exist until reproduction was cheap.

-History repeats with striking familiarity.
-What once limited us was access to tools; now the bottleneck shifts to judgment, taste, and operational discipline.
-Entirely new roles emerge for those who excel at orchestrating AI output—individuals who may never write a line of code themselves, yet direct it with remarkable effectiveness.
+Same pattern.
+What limited us was access to tools.
+Now the bottleneck is judgment, taste, and operational discipline.
+New roles are emerging for people who orchestrate AI output, people who may never write a line of code themselves, yet direct it effectively.

 Picture this transformation: A product manager, previously unable to implement their own ideas, now ships working prototypes.
 Designers create functional applications without mastering React.
 Domain experts automate complex workflows without waiting months for engineering teams.

-Not because I'm avoiding them; I just don't want to.
-Vibe coding scratches the same itch: the tight feedback loops, the flow state, the "one more run" feeling where you look up and it's 4am.
-The difference is that when I look up now, I've shipped something real.
+Vibe coding scratches the same itch as gaming: the tight feedback loops, the flow state, the "one more run" feeling where you look up and it's 4am.
+The difference is that when you look up, you've shipped something real.

 Running It Reliably